The Bankrate promise

-If you’re attempting to build or rebuild your credit, you may struggle to obtain a traditional credit card, but secured credit cards offer a solid alternative.
+If you’re attempting to build or rebuild your credit, you may struggle to obtain a traditional credit card.
+Secured credit cards can offer a workable alternative.

-With secured credit cards, individuals with poor credit have the opportunity to improve their credit while working on establishing strong financial habits.
+With secured credit cards, individuals with lower credit scores may have the opportunity to improve their credit while working on establishing stronger financial habits.

-You might question why you’d need to make an upfront deposit to obtain a secured credit card.
+Do all credit cards require a deposit?
+Not at all.
+So why do you need to make an upfront deposit to obtain a secured credit card?
 The “secured” in secured credit cards means that the cardholder must deposit a specific amount with the card issuer to open a credit card account.
 The security deposit is used by the card issuer as collateral if a cardholder defaults on their credit card balance.
-The deposit is typically equal to the card’s credit limit.
-You can increase your credit limit by paying a larger security deposit.
+The deposit is typically equal to the card’s credit limit, though this can vary.
+As a result, you can often increase your credit limit by paying a larger security deposit.

 How much do secured credit card deposits cost?

-Secured credit card deposit minimums typically start at around $200 (there are cards that require lower deposits), and some maximum deposit limits can be as high as $5,000.
-How much you deposit will depend on your specific financial situation and the card you apply for.
+Secured credit card deposit minimums typically start at around $200 (though there are cards that require lower deposits), and some maximum deposit limits can be as high as $5,000.
+How much you need to deposit will depend on your specific financial situation and the card you apply for.
 The following is a list of a few of the top secured credit cards and their minimum and maximum deposit limits:

 |Card||Minimum deposit||Maximum deposit|